 What is compound interest?
-It’s one of the most powerful concepts in finance and a key to long-term wealth building.
-Whether you're saving for retirement, investing in the stock market, or trading forex, understanding what compound interest is and how it works can help you make smarter financial decisions.
+A simple compound interest definition is that it’s a foundational concept in finance, and truly understanding it is a key part of building long-term wealth.
+Whether you’re saving for retirement, investing in the stock market, or trading forex, understanding what compound interest is and how it works can help you make smarter financial decisions.

-In this beginner’s guide, we’ll break down what is compound interest, how it’s calculated, how it compares to simple interest, and why starting early can make a big difference.
-Let’s dive in.
+In this beginner’s guide, H2T Funding will break down what is compound interest, how it’s calculated, how it compares to simple interest, and why starting early can make a big difference.
+Let’s break down how it works.

 1. What is compound interest?

-Before we get into formulas and calculations, let’s begin with the basics: what exactly is compound interest?
+Before we get into formulas and calculations, let’s begin with the basics: what is compound interest definition?

-Compound interest refers to the process of earning interest on both the original amount invested and the interest that has been added over previous periods.
-This means your money grows faster over time because you're earning “interest on interest.”
+Compound interest refers to the process of earning interest on both the original amount invested and the interest that has been added over previous periods, a process sometimes called interest capitalization.
+This is where your earnings start generating their own earnings, creating a snowball effect that picks up speed over time.

-In other words, the longer you leave your money invested or saved in a compound interest account, the more exponential your growth becomes.
+Put simply, the longer your money is working for you in a compounding account, the more dramatic the growth curve becomes.

 1.1.
 Other terms you might come across